KamiworksCat/djangotutorial-ubuntu/README.md

 Edit mysite/settings.py and added new file to tell django to source for template file and use it for the page setup.
 (Completed) <br>

-# Status of part 3 tutorial
+# Status of part 3 tutorial: Done

 Create first view code in polls/views.py (Completed) <br>
 Mapping the view to a URL and pointing the rool URLconf.
 (Completed) <br>